 The scary thing is many think they can, but they actually can’t.
 They are looking at manual data loaded into their ERP so they really don’t know what these things are and these things are probably costing them valuable dollars on daily basis.

 How This All Comes Together

-Many think they have to implement and monitor complicated MES system or deploy B.I. software to do this level of accurate tracking.
+Many think they have to implement and monitor complicated MES systems or deploy BI software to do this level of accurate tracking.
 This couldn’t be further from the truth.
 You simply have to know what you want to track.

 The example above is a great sample of how some of the innovators in the manufacturing space are starting to look at their businesses.
-We hope that you’ll join the conversation and leave a comment of your own below.
+We hope that you’ll join the conversation.

 Read More of Our Blog

 SensrTrx Manufacturing Productivity Software

 SensrTrx is manufacturing productivity and analytics software that provides real-time visibility on the factory floor to help reduce downtime, improve on-time delivery, and increase profitability of manufacturing companies

 About the Author

 Bryan Sapot is a lifelong entrepreneur, speaker, CEO, and founder of SensrTrx.
 With more than 24 years of experience in manufacturing technology, Bryan is known for his deep manufacturing industry insights.